Peoplecreai/People-Virtual-Agent/README.md

 This project implements a Slack bot using Flask and Bolt for Python.
 The bot uses Google's Gemini API to generate responses when you mention it or send a direct message.

-> **Note**: The current implementation depends on the `google-generativeai` package.
-Google recommends using the new `google-genai` library for all Gemini API calls.
+> **Note**: This project now uses the `google-genai` library for Gemini API calls.
 See the [official code generation guidelines](https://github.com/googleapis/python-genai/blob/main/codegen_instructions.md) for up‑to‑date usage examples.

 ## Local testing